 I used to think this was just her way of making my life about her.

-And then I had my own kids and I realized the truth - it kind of is
+And then I had my own kids and I realized the truth - it kind of is.

 In my soon-to-be 4 year old's case, the accomplishment seemed to be 365 days of me bribing him with trips to Target in order to get him to eat his vegetables, brush his teeth and wear pants.

-365 days of me enduring temper tantrums because I wouldn't let him bring play doh in the car, because I gave him the red cup instead of the blue cup, and because I wouldn't let him go to school without pants.
+because I gave him the red cup instead of the blue cup, and because I

-365 days of me wondering what happened to my docile, independent, happy baby.
+what happened to my docile, independent, happy baby.

 And why he hates pants.